Just Think About It!

 The solution is simple, the doing not so much.
 But I experimented with this idea a couple of times before, the first time as part of a weight loss challenge.
 It was the dickens to lose weight.
 I had to fool my body into letting it go, mainly by intermittent fasting.
 But this was frowned upon by my doctor.
 He liked the idea that I lost the weight, but he said I needed to eat ‘good’ food on a regular basis to prevent blood sugar ‘spiking’.
 Evidently, the wildly fluctuating levels would cause damage.
 Needless to say, I gained weight again.

 Last year, my blood sugar levels were SO well under control that I wondered if I could try something else.
 So I got the bright idea of using the new Weight Watchers point system, keeping a very strict regimen of food intake, based on my weight.
-As I lost 10 points, I reduced my intake by a point.
+As I lost 10 pounds, I reduced my intake by a point.
 Needless to say, that worked better, but the problem was that I was beginning to become hypoglycemic, meaning that my blood sugar levels were dangerously low all the time.
 So I started reducing my medicine doses until I reached my goal weight.

 That success inspired me to try to cut out one of the medicines completely, and for a time I was on half doses of the remaining medicines.
 But then my blood sugar levels started climbing again, and my doctor became worried, so we restored my dosage levels and started two new pills to replace the one I’d stopped.
 Guess what?
 I gained the weight back.